davidsaltacc/shadowclient/info.md

 * fix autowalk not sprinting, even when sprint key is pressed
 * instead of having entity type settings like [hostile: false, players: true, ...] instead just make a universal EntitiesSetting as well as BlocksSetting (for xray, + a whitelist/blacklist toggle)
 * no jump cooldown (be able to hold space under trees)
+* eased sliders (sliders, but with easing, so it's easier to configure some values)